leimurillo/Mol_Phyl_2021/Tutorials/3.ModelSelection/Readme.md

 **Choosing the right substitution model**

 We will use ModelFinder [Kalyaanamoorthy et al. 2017](https://www.nature.com/articles/nmeth.4285), implemented in IQTREE2, to determine the best-fit model.
-ModelFinder chooses the model that minimizes the BIC score (you can also change to AIC or AICc by adding the option -AIC or -AICc, respectively).
+ModelFinder chooses the model that minimizes the BIC score (you can also change the selection criteria to AIC or AICc by adding the option -AIC or -AICc, respectively).

-You will need a partition file either in NEXUS or RAxML-style format like the examples below:
+You will need a partition file either in NEXUS or RAxML-style formats, like the examples below:

 The RAxML-style partition file may look like:

 ```
- DNA, part1 = 1-100
+ DNA, part1 = 1-69
- DNA, part2 = 101-384
+ DNA, part2 = 70-666
 ```

 Nexus-style partition file may look like: